rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Quality Control

-eMMC HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.
+To maintain software quality, it is recommended that the Firmware Management HAL implementation is verified without any errors using third-party tools such as `Coverity`, `Black Duck`, `Valgrind`, etc.

 ## Licensing